theimowski/master-thesis/docs/section-research.md

 * in case of POST, update action performed on the database and redirection to main management page

 In addition to that, `editAlbum` took a parameter `id` of type `int` to identify a proper album.
-It is worth noting that because `editAlbum` signature was inferred to be `int -> WebPart`, it composed extremely easy and gracefully with a typed route WebPart:
+It is worth noting that because `editAlbum` signature was inferred to be `int -> WebPart`, it composed extremely easily and gracefully with a typed route WebPart:

 ```fsharp
 pathScan "/admin/edit/%d" editAlbum```